jackthb/cat-ancestor-test/README.md

 First, run `corepack enable` in the root directory.
 Then, you can install dependencies with `yarn install`.

 To run the backend, run `yarn start:backend`.
+This will start the backend on port 3000.

 To run the frontend, run `yarn start:frontend`.
+This will start the frontend on port 3001.

 Alternatively, you can run `yarn dev` to start both the backend and frontend at the same time.